-The perennial bunchgrasses that are dominant on this site include bluebunch wheatgrass and muttongrass.
-Other species include Indian ricegrass, spike fescue and Sandberg bluegrass.
+The dominant perennial bunchgrasses include bluebunch wheatgrass and Thurber needlegrass.
+Muttongrass, Sandberg bluegrass and Indian ricegrass are other important grass species.
 These species generally have somewhat shallower root systems than the shrubs, but root densities are often as high or higher than those of shrubs in the upper 0.5 m of the soil profile.
 General differences in root depth distributions between grasses and shrubs results in resource partitioning in these shrub/grass systems.